-Science communication and outreach is all about sharing scientific knowledge and information with non-experts, and explaining or presenting it in an easy to understand way.
+This area of work is about sharing scientific knowledge and information with non-experts and explaining or presenting it in an easy to understand way.

-- Science writer or journalist.
-In this role you'll relay science news to the general public through media outlets and publications.
+- Science writer or journalist - You'll relay science news to the general public through media outlets and publications.

-- Museum education officer.
-Working in museums and science centres, you'll explain scientific concepts to visitors.
+- Museum education officer - Working in museums and science centres, for example at the Science Museum (London) or the Science and Industry Museum (Manchester) you'll explain scientific concepts to visitors.

-- Event manager.
-This could involve organising science-related information events or festivals for businesses, students or the general public.
+- Event manager - Involves organising science-related information events or festivals for businesses, students or the general public.